VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 Responsibilities of the `ViewController` include:

 - Initializing and storing subviews
-- Adding subvuews to view hierarchy
+- Adding subviews to the view hierarchy
 - Setting up a layout
 - Reconfiguring self and subviews